rems-project/read-dwarf/README.md

 You need a more or less recent version `z3`, if don't have it on your system package manager, you can use `opam install z3`.

-You also need to install `isla` from `cargo` with `cargo install isla --version 0.1.0`.
-The current target version is `0.1.0`.
-Any other version is untested and given that `isla` is still in development, is not expected to work.
-Warning for non-Rust users: You need to add `~/.cargo/bin` to your PATH or specify the position of `isla-client` in `ISLA_CLIENT_PATH` for `read-dwarf` to find it.
+You also need to install `isla`.
+Warning for non-Rust users: you need to add `~/.cargo/bin` to your PATH or specify the position of `isla-client` in `ISLA_CLIENT_PATH` for `read-dwarf` to find it.

 ## Configuration

+TODO: this has changed a bit, but configuration shouldn't be needed for simple use.

 There is no configure script.
 To edit the compile time configuration, copy `default_config.ml` into `config.ml` and edit the variables you wish